 To retain your pre-reserved seat on a confirmed flight, please adhere to the minimum check in and gate arrival times listed.
-We have suggested airport arrival times above to help you check in and get through Security with enough time.For flights originating in the U.S., Puerto Rico and U.S. Virgin Islands:
+We have suggested airport arrival times above to help you check in and get through Security with enough time.For flights within and between the U.S., Puerto Rico and U.S. Virgin Islands:

 Note: Particular seats on the aircraft are not guaranteed.Minimum Time for Checked Baggage Acceptance